TechIsFun/ansible-mac-dev-playbook/README.md

   2. Install Ansible using `brew install ansible` or by following [Ansible Install Guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html):

   3. Clone or download this repository to your local drive.
+  4. Run `ansible-galaxy install -r requirements.yml`
-  4. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
+  5. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.